 The College and the Department of Education at LaGrange College are committed to mutual respect among all constituents of the college and departmental community.
 This commitment includes students, faculty, staff, and administration.
 In all concerns about fair treatment, we seek to work together to understand and address those concerns without having to resort to formal grievance procedures.
 When that is not possible, we are at all levels committed to a fair and reasonable resolution of issues through a formal grievance process guided by the information and documentation provided in the process.
 The regulation described on the Department of Education's Website describes an orderly procedure of grievance and attempts at resolution.
-A complete explanation of procedures to follow when making a non-academic grade grievance can be found online at: http://home.lagrange.edu/educate/grievance.htm the Provost, and ultimately, the President.
+A complete explanation of procedures to follow when making a non-academic grade grievance can be found online at: http://home.lagrange.edu/educate/grievance.htm

+If the grievance is not resolved after these procedures are followed, then the candidate may appeal to the VPAA, and ultimately, the President.
 As a rule, an appeal of a policy or decision must be submitted to the Department.
-An appeal of a college requirement must be submitted to the Provost.
+An appeal of a college requirement must be submitted to the VPAA.